-You are entitled to instruct the plan/account trustee(s)/nominee(s) to vote on your behalf at the AGM, for any shares held on Wednesday 10 May 2017.
+You are entitled to instruct the plan/account trustee(s)/nominee(s) to vote on your behalf at the AGM, for any shares held on Monday 14 May 2018.

 You can submit your instruction to the trustee(s)/nominees(s) using Computershare's e-voting website eproxyappointment.com using the Voting Number advised to you, or by completing and returning a Form of Direction if you have elected to receive paper documents.

-Instructions must be received by Computershare for onward transmission to the trustee(s)/nominee(s) by 5.00pm BST Wednesday 10 May 2017.
+If you are returning a paper form via your local share plan administrator they must receive it by 5pm BST on Friday 4 May 2018 to forward to Computershare in time to meet the voting deadline.
+Instructions must be received by Computershare for onward transmission to the trustee(s)/nominee(s) by 5pm BST Monday 14 May 2018.